raveenaaa/Monitoring/README.md

 The agent and dashboard communicate through a [publish-subscribe message paradigm](https://redis.io/topics/pubsub) provided by the redis `PUBLISH` and `SUBSCRIBE` commands.
 The redis server is hosted on the monitor server.

-Here you can see the monitoring agent publishing metrics to a channel (corresponding to the server name), every 1 second.
+Here, you can see the monitoring agent *publishing* metrics to a channel (corresponding to the server name), every 1 second (`agent/index.js`).

 ```js
     // Push update ever 1 second
     setInterval(async function()